 Leilei Joy Shih

 Leilei Shih found her niche in Hawaii, where she married her passion (the ocean) with her drive (science and academics).
 She is excited to be a part of Capitol Watch, a groundbreaking portal into the Hawaii State Legislature for environmentally minded citizens.
 She was raised in the Bay Area of California, and has a B.A. in Astrophysics from U.C.
 Berkeley and an M.A.S. in Marine Biodiversity and Conservation from Scripps Institution of Oceanography, and is currently working on her PhD in Oceanography at the University of Hawaii.
-Leilei is on the Executive Committee of Surfrider Foundation Oahu and is Director of Communications for the Bamboo Bike Project.
+Leilei is on the Executive Committee of Surfrider Foundation Oahu, the Executive Committee of Sierra Club Oahu, and is Director of Communications for the Bamboo Bike Project.
 In her free time you are likely to find her underwater.

 A Call to Action!
 Help Support Bill 72 to Ban Smoking from Waikiki Beaches!